Im2rnado/Stinger/README.md

 # About

-**PreMiD** is a simple, configurable utility that allows you to show what you're watching/listening in your Discord **now playing status**.
-It supports [many different platforms](#support), and will support multiple users watching the same content simultaneously in an upcoming update.
+**Stinger** is a simple, configurable bot that allows you to login to your Valorant account right from your device.

 # Features